 The power of plants to improve people’s lives is embodied in debut designer Tom Massey's Show Garden, inspired by the ingenuity, resilience and determination of people in situations of forced migration.

 Showcasing a drought-tolerant planting scheme typical of the region, trees laden with fruit provide scent and crops to harvest.
-The garden includes edibles and herbs used in Middle Eastern cooking, some of which will be unfamiliar to us, along with cultivars of the Damask Rose - thought to originate from Syria – renowned for its heady fragrance.
+The garden includes edibles and herbs used in Middle Eastern cooking, some of which may be unfamiliar to us, along with cultivars of the Damask Rose - thought to originate from Syria - and renowned for its heady fragrance.

-Ingenious vertical planting, inspired by refugees’ use of everyday objects, provides visitors with ideas for growing in limited spaces, while the importance of the reuse of grey water is acknowledged with recycled water emerging from an Islamic-inspired fountain in the centre of the garden.
+Ingenious vertical planting, inspired by refugees’ use of everyday objects, provides visitors with ideas for growing in limited spaces, while the importance of the reuse of grey water is acknowledged, with recycled water emerging from an Islamic-inspired fountain in the centre of the garden.